istlab/Alitheia-Core/README.txt

 version control system.
 To get the code (including development history) Git must be installed.
 Git can be downloaded from: http://git-scm.com/download

-Without a Github account, the code can be checked as follows:
+Without a Github account, the code can be checked out as follows:

 git clone git://github.com/gousiosg/Alitheia-Core.git